 English baritone Nigel Cliffe is a member of the Royal Opera Chorus, which he joined in 1999.
-He has sung many solo roles for The Royal Opera in operas including Der Rosenkavalier, Rigoletto, L’anima del filosofo, Die Meistersinger von Nürnberg, Sophie’s Choice, Pagliacci, Thaïs, La Gioconda, Dom Sébastien, roi de Portugal, Cyrano de Bergerac, Macbeth and Die Zauberflöte.
-He regularly presents the Royal Opera House’s Insight programmes.
+He has sung many solo roles for The Royal Opera, in operas including Der Rosenkavalier, Rigoletto, L’anima del filosofo, Die Meistersinger von Nürnberg, Sophie’s Choice, Pagliacci, Thaïs, La Gioconda, Dom Sébastien, roi de Portugal, Cyrano de Bergerac, Macbeth and Die Zauberflöte.
+He is a regular presenter on the Royal Opera House’s Insight programmes.